 Copenhagen Business School MBA grads can expect job opportunities within sectors such as healthcare, technology, consulting, and finance.

-We find out what it takes to ace your MBA application by speaking to Magdalena Niederwieser (pictured above), admissions manager for the Copenhagen MBA.
+We find out what it takes to ace your MBA application by speaking to Magdalena Niederwieser (pictured right), admissions manager for the Copenhagen MBA.

 What do you look for in Copenhagen Business School MBA candidates?